defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 - Call Func
   - *Use function name and params to call and loop a function*
+  - *if you encountered crash issues, and your fusion is older than `R293.9`, please check the `Note` section and follow steps to build a compatible version*

   - Call Func (return value)
   - Call Func (return string)